Pavle Julinac

 Pavle Julinac (1730–1785) was a Serbian writer, philosopher, historian, traveler, soldier, and diplomat in the Imperial Russian service.
-As a historiographer, Julinac's "A Short Introduction to the History of the Slavo-Serbian People" published in Venice in 1765 was the most significant historical oeuvre of the period.
-Ten years later, Julinac's translation of Marmontel's "Bélisaire" became one of the most prominent works of the Enlightenment in Serbian literature, thanks to dramatists Marko Jelisejić (1760-1833), Joakim Vujić and others.
+Julinac's "A Short Introduction to the History of the Slavo-Serbian People" published in Venice in 1765 was the first historiography on Serbs.
+Ten years later, Julinac's translation of Marmontel's "Bélisaire" was the first West European literary work in Serbian.
 The work of Marmontel soon popularized the philosophical ideas of the Enlightenment in Austria among the large Slavo-Serbian population there and in Russia.

-Julinac was a contemporary of not only Jean-Francois Marmontel, but also of Serbian intellectuals like the polymaths Teodor Janković-Mirijevski, Dositej Obradović, Zaharije Orfelin, Jovan Rajić, Emanuilo Janković, Vasilije Damjanović, Pavel Kengelac, and others.

 Biography

-Some say that Pavle Julinac was born in Segedin; others believe it was in Čurug.
-He comes from a noble Serbian Military Frontier family, the son of an Austrian soldier Arsenije Julinac, and the nephew of Major Vasilije Julinac of Segedin.
-Pavle attended the Lyceum in Pozun (Bratislava) from 1747 to 1753, studying the works of such well-known authors as Christian Wolff's "Psychologia rationalis" (1734) and "Cosmologia generalis" (1731), Alexander Gottlieb Baumgarten's "Metaphysica" (1739) and "Ethica philosophica" (1748), and several philosophical encyclopedias by F. C. Baumeister.
-Upon graduation, Julinac spoke Serbian, Slovak, German, Hungarian, Romanian, Russian, and French, and held the greatest esteem for his teacher and mentor, Slovak historian Jovan Tomka Saksi.
-(Saski thought that geography is a natural introduction to historical treatises, so he paid special attention to Serbian geography).
-His classmate was Vasilije Damjanović (1734-1792).
+It is not known for certain where Pavle Julinac was born.
+Some sources state that he was born in Segedin; others believe it was in Čurug.
+He came from a noble Serbian Military Frontier family, the son of an Austrian soldier Arsenije Julinac, and the nephew of Major Vasilije Julinac of Segedin.
+Julinac attended the Lyceum in Pozun (Bratislava) from 1747 to 1753.
+Upon graduation, Julinac spoke Serbian, Slovak, German, Hungarian, Romanian, Russian, and French.
+He held the greatest esteem for his teacher and mentor, Slovak historian Jovan Tomka Saksi, who taught the importance of geography as an introduction to historical treatises.

-The following facts seem certain: he was the son of a Serbian officer in the Austrian army who on retirement had been rewarded with a patent of nobility.
+Upon retirement, Julinac's father received patent of nobility.
 A title and an estate too small to support his numerous family Pavle was entrusted to the care of his wealthy godfather, then Lieutenant Colonel Jovan Šević, who took Pavle after graduation with him to Russia.
 Pavle eventually entered the Russian military service and was assigned to the Russian embassy in Vienna as a courier.